gabors-data-analysis/da-coding-rstats/lecture09-loops/README.md

-# Lecture 09: Programming loops in R
+# Lecture 09: Programming loops
-*Coding course to complete Data Analysis in R*

 This lecture introduces students to imperative programming with `for` and `while` loops.
+Furthermore, it provides an exercise with [sp500](https://gabors-data-analysis.com/datasets/#sp500) dataset to calculate yearly and monthly returns.

+[Chapter 05, A: What likelihood of loss to expect on a stock portfolio?](https://gabors-data-analysis.com/casestudies/#ch05a-what-likelihood-of-loss-to-expect-on-a-stock-portfolio) case study was a starting point to develop the exercise.

 ## Learning outcomes
-After successfully live-coding the material (see: [`loops.md`](https://github.com/gabors-data-analysis/da-coding-rstats/blob/main/lecture09-loops/loops.md)), students will have knowledge on
+After successfully live-coding the material (see: [`loops.md`](https://github.com/gabors-data-analysis/da-coding-rstats/blob/main/lecture09-loops/loops.md)), students will know

 - What is imperative programming and what is functional programming for iterations
 - What is a for loop